Close Menu

 Fallopian tube cancer, also known as tubal cancer, develops in the Fallopian tubes.
 These are the tubes that connect the ovaries and the uterus.
 This forms of female genital tract cancer is very rare.
 For example, it accounts for only 1 percent to 2 percent of all female genital cancers.
 Worldwide, only 1,500 to 2,000 cases of Fallopian tube cancer are found by doctors each year.
 Annually, 300 to 400 women are found to have the condition in the United States.

-The reason Fallopian tube cancer is so rare it that it is more common for cancer to spread from other parts of the body, such as the ovaries or endometrium, than for the cancer to start in the Fallopian tubes.
-This cancer normally affects women between the ages of 50 and 60, although it can occur in women of any age.
+The reason Fallopian tube cancer is so rare is that it is more common for cancer to spread from other parts of the body, such as the ovaries or endometrium, than for the cancer to start in the Fallopian tubes.
+This cancer normally affects women between the ages of 50 and 60.
+Although it can occur in women of any age.
 It is more common in Caucasian women who have had few or no children.

 TREATMENT FOR CANCER OF THE FEMALE GENITAL TRACT